-PURPOSE AND AIM OF QUALIFICATIONS

-The qualifications are designed to:

-- develop the learner's skills in independent living/supported employment; - provide a foundation for lifelong learning; - focus on transferable social and life skills, essential for living and working in the community

-WHO IS IT FOR?

-The suite of qualifications has been designed to accommodate a wide range of learners working at Entry Level 1 or below.
-The qualifications are available for learners of any age.

-ENTRY REQUIREMENTS

-There are no formal entry requirements.

-RULES OF COMBINATION

-- Award = 8 credits - Certificate = 14 credits

-For learners at Entry Level 1:

-Diploma = 37 credits

-For learners who are below Entry Level 1, there is a 10-stage achievement continuum which recognises small steps of achievement.

-UNITS

-Please follow the link to the unit list(s).

-ASSESSMENT

-The qualification is achieved by providing evidence covering the units' learning outcomes and assessment criteria.
+ications are designed to: op the learner's skills in independent living/supported employment; de a foundation for lifelong learning; on transferable social and life skills, essential for living and working in the community of qualifications has been designed to accommodate a wide range of learners working at el 1 or below.
+The qualifications are available for learners of any age. no formal entry requirements. rs at Entry Level 1: d = 8 credits ficate = 14 credits ma = 37 credits rs who are below Entry Level 1, there is a 10-stage achievement continuum which recognises s of achievement. el 1 or below.
+The qualifications are available for learners of any age. no formal entry requirements. rs at Entry Level 1: d = 8 credits ficate = 14 credits ma = 37 credits rs who are below Entry Level 1, there is a 10-stage achievement continuum which recognises rs at Entry Level 1: d = 8 credits ficate = 14 credits ma = 37 credits rs who are below Entry Level 1, there is a 10-stage achievement continuum which recognises d = 8 credits ficate = 14 credits ma = 37 credits rs who are below Entry Level 1, there is a 10-stage achievement continuum which recognises e unit content click here . ication is achieved by providing evidence covering the units' learning outcomes and nt criteria.
 Details of assessment methods are contained within each unit.
-There is no external assessment: evidence is assessed and internally verified by the provider, and verified externally by LASER.

-PRICE

-For LASER's price list, please click here.

-DATES

-Operational Start Date: 1 July 2012

-Qualifications Review Date: 31 August 2027.

-TO DELIVER

-Centres must meet LASER's requirements for centre recognition and qualification approval.
-Click here for details of how to become an Approved Centre.
-Requirements include those around teaching and learning resources, staffing, course and venues, record keeping, delivery, assessment, and quality assurance.
+There is no ssessment: evidence is assessed and internally verified by the provider, and verified by LASER.
+R's price list, please click here . aal Start Date: 1 July 2012 ions Review Date: 31 August 2023 nust meet LASER's requirements for centre recognition and qualification approval.
+Click etails of how to become an Approved Centre.
+Requirements include those around teaching ng resources, staffing, course and venues, record keeping, delivery, assessment, and quality

-Once approved, centres can download the necessary forms from the Quartz Web Portal.
-This resource includes a range of information and guidance as well as providing access to secure web-based functions, designed to make the administration and assessment of qualifications simple and efficient.